Songs that Move

 Aim

-Songs That Move harnesses the power of classical songs and their stories, combining them with clinically relevant movement to exercise both the body and the brain.
-Created and performed by internationally-renowned artists and specialists.
+Songs that Move harnesses the power of classical songs and their stories, combining them with clinically relevant movement to exercise both the body and the brain.
+Created and performed by internationally-renowned artists and specialists, now working in collaboration with Steinway & Sons..

-So far we have raised over £18,000 via this crowdfund and private donation, including £2,500 from Parkinson's UK.
-We are seeking a total of £20,000 to create and distribute our pilot programme.
+So far we have raised over £19,000 via this crowdfund and private donation, including £2,500 from Parkinson's UK.

-We have now produced ten Songs That Move exercise videos, hosted on an easily-accessible digital platform, free of charge to the user.
+This enabled us to produce 10 Songs that Move exercise videos, hosted on an easily-accessible digital platform, free of charge to the user.

-Your continued donations will help to support our in-person workshops for therapeutic groups.
+Your continued donations help to support our in-person workshops for therapeutic groups and development of our programme and research.

 Parkinson’s has over forty symptoms and presents uniquely in every person.
 It is proven that exercise plays a universally vital role in easing the progression of symptoms, whether tremor, stiffness, cramp, insomnia etc. If the brain is simultaneously challenged by other stimuli, this improves neuroplasticity and the outcome is even more positive.